Gluten free Russian sandwich cake

 Pastry cream - to be used as a filling in gluten free Russian sandwich cake

-Once it has come to a gently boil and it’s nice and thick (and cooked out) transfer into a large clean bowl – one big enough for you to move a whisk around in.
-And then place a disk of greaseproof directly onto the pastry cream (this will prevent a skin from forming).
-Leave to cool for a while and then pop it into the fridge to chill.
+Once it has come to a gently boil and is nice and thick (and cooked out), transfer into a large clean mixing bowl – one big enough for you to use a whisk in at a later date.
+Place a disk of greaseproof directly onto the pastry cream (this will prevent a skin from forming).
+Leave to cool for a while and then pop it into the fridge to chill completely.

 Gluten free pastry cream with a greaseproof cover

 When the pastry cream and sponge are cold you can assemble.
-Firstly, whisk the pastry cream until it is lovely and smooth.
+Remove the greaseproof paper and any skin from the custard.
+Then whisk until the pastry cream becomes smooth.

 Pastry cream - to be used in a gluten free Russian sandwich cake